From: #flymeto | Jan 09, 2020

 Tourists’ favorite island offers crystal clear sandy beaches with coral reefs, unspoiled nature and architectural attractions.
 The popularity is helped by top and ever improving service of hotel complexes.

 Due to the proximity of the equator, there is a tropical climate in Zanzibar and you can expect a temperature of 30 ° C all year round.

 The main currency of Zanzibar as an island belonging to Tanzania is Tanzanian Shilling (TZS).
-100 TZS is about CZK 0.96 but you can also pay US dollars, which you will receive in hotels, restaurants and even souvenir shops.
+10 000 TZS is about GBP 3.1 but you can also pay US dollars, which you will receive in hotels, restaurants and even souvenir shops.
 The hotel’s large resorts also accept euro.
-If you run out of Tanzanian shillings, exchange offices are available in Stone Town, where you can also find ATMs, which are very often out of service.
+If you run out of Tanzanian shillings, exchange offices are available in Stone Town, where you can also find ATMs, but those very often out of service.

-Prices in Zanzibar shops are very similar to those in our country, the fundamental difference is in the water you buy here for about 56 CZK / 1.5 liters and fuel, which will cost around 5 CZK / l.
-Beer fans can cheer because in restaurants you can get your favorite drink for about 40 CZK / 0,5l.
-If you are a haggling fan, you can do so at local markets and often get interesting discounts.
+Prices in Zanzibar stores are cheaper than in England.
+The water purchased here will be about 1.90 GBP / 1.5 liters and the price of fuel will be about 0.17 GBP / l.
+Beer fans can cheer up because you can get your favorite drink in restaurants for around 1.36 GBP / 0.5 l.
+If you’re a fan of fans, you can do so at local markets and often get interesting discounts.

 For approximately USD 40 per day, you can rent a car, the fastest way to get around the island.
 Due to the road conditions on the island, go for the off-road vehicle, which is standard in all rental companies.
 You will need an international driving license, or a local permit (available locally) and a very light foot on the accelerator, as police patrols line the roads every 10 km.